Price Experimentation and Interference: Introduction

-Finally, we apply the results of the revenue management setting to the two-sided market model of \cite{johari2022experimental}.
-We show how the biases of listing and customer-side experiments depend on model parameters with a particular focus on regimes in which this ``change of sign" occurs.
-For example, for a listing-side experiment a platform is more likely to obtain the incorrect sign in an experiment if the demand is relatively low. \noteREV{and it sells a relatively more valuable product. [[Deleted the last paragraph for this draft, can readd/edit later]]}
+To obtain additional insight, in Section \ref{sec: logit}, we apply the results of the revenue management setting to the two-sided market model of \cite{johari2022experimental}.
+We show how the biases of LR and CR experiments depend on model parameters, with a particular focus on regimes in which a ``change of sign" may occur.
+For example, for an LR experiment, a platform is more likely to obtain the incorrect sign in an experiment if the demand is low relative to supply.
+We also investigate numerically how bias depends on both market balance and the baseline control price, and show how canonical A/B methods for price experimentation may result in significant profit underperformance.

+In Section \ref{sec: empirics}, we conclude the paper by calibrating our revenue-management pricing model to empirical estimates from \citet{Fradkin2022} for Airbnb markets in major U.S. cities.
+This exercise is useful for offering insights into the plausibility of estimators with the wrong sign in real-world markets.
+In our investigation, we find that such estimators are quite plausible in the Airbnb context.
+Notably, all markets in the \citet{Fradkin2022} study demonstrated a susceptibility to estimators with the wrong sign in LR experimentation, which would be the typical approach for testing pricing changes in practice.
+These results suggest that changes of sign are prevalent enough to be consequential and of concern for practitioners.
+We conclude in Section \ref{sec: conclusion}.